ayourtch/llm-templated-coding/instruct/bin/lib/preprocess.md

 The work that this function does:

   Read the file with the given file_name, and look through its contents.
+  Find all occurrences of the pattern {!filename!} where filename is a path to another file.
-  If there is a string '{!filename!}' in the file, replace that text with the preprocessed contents of that filename path.
+  Replace each such occurrence with the preprocessed contents of that filename path.
-  If the last line of the included file does not end with a newline character, add it.
-  File paths are relative to the current directory if they are not fully qualified.
+  Relative paths are resolved relative to the directory containing the file being processed.
+  After processing all includes, ensure the final result ends with a newline character by adding one if missing.

-There should be a maximum include depth of 32 - if it is reached, the file should not be processed, but rather a string "TOO MUCH NESTED INCLUDES" should be inserted in place of contents.
+  If an include depth of 32 is reached, insertion of "TOO MUCH NESTED INCLUDES" should occur instead of processing the file further.

 # Testing